falue/elisas_synchronotron/README.md

 Press `ESC`.

 ## Adjustments
-If adjustments to the scripts are needed, open the file `/home/esc/Applications/sketchbook/elisas_synchronotron/elisas_synchronotron.pde` with processing.
+If adjustments to the scripts are needed, open the file `~/Applications/sketchbook/synchronotron/synchronotron.pde` with processing.
-Or double click the file `processing.sh` on the desktop and click "file > open recent.. > elisas_synchronotron".
+Or double click the file `processing.sh` on the desktop and click "file > open recent.. > synchronotron".
 Press the **play** button on the GUI to preview the changes. `ESC` to exit.
 Save and quit.
 Double click the file `startSketch.sh` on the desktop to verify changes.
+Double click the file `update.sh` on the desktop to pull latest changes made by f.Lüscher - be sure to deliver an internet connection.

 ## LUCKY NUMBERS
 - Amplitude  337